Flaw (band): Vol IV: Because of the Brave, internal strife, and member changes (2017–present)

 In October 2019, bassist Tommy Gibbons admitted that he was the one responsible for the plagiarism after an old social media post from back in August revealed that he was bragging when YouTube metal musicians were learning to play a song that he claimed to have written, which would later be discovered to have been stolen directly from Patrick.
 In a statement that he posted on social media, Gibbons stated that he takes "full and all" responsibility for his actions and that none of the other band members were involved in the plagiarism.
 On October 6, 2019, Volz announced on social media that the band had parted ways with Gibbons.
 On January 11, 2020, Joshua Skellett and Ethan York (formerly of Cold) joined Flaw as the bassist and drummer respectively.
 Georges departed the band to focus on his MMA career.

 In March 2021, multiple publications reported that Volz had repeatedly used racial slurs at a concert, leading to him being dropped by the record label that distributes his side project and solo albums.

 In July 2024, as posted by their Facebook post that the band has undergone a line-up change, as guitarist Chris Marple rejoins for the first time since 2012, while guitarist Chuck Wepfer (from Blacktop Mojo) and bassist Myke Akers (from Apex Aura) had also joined.

 On August 11, 2024, the band took to their Facebook page and announced that Myke Akers had been fired from the band for undisclosed reasons and that they would be canceling their upcoming performances.
 Brian Carter (from DeadHorseTrauma & Scream at the Sky) was announced as their new bass player on August 22, 2024.

 On February 12, 2025, the band released a statement that drummer James Kyle Adkins had been fired after making hateful Facebook posts towards law enforcement.
 In the same statement it was revealed that Adema drummer Kris Kohls would accompany them on their upcoming tour and that a permanent drummer would play on their upcoming album and subsequent tours.

 On February 24, 2025, Brian Carter announced his departure from the band on his Facebook account.

+In 2026, they are expected to release a new album, and they toured at the Sonic Temple Festival in Columbus.

+On September 4, a 25th anniversary edition of Through the Eyes was released.